gshah1980/mi-de-hiring-challenge/README.md

-# Data Engineer, Client Solutions - Hiring Challenge
+# Data Integration Engineer, Client Solutions - Hiring Challenge

 In this test, you’ll need to retrieve a series of data files, decrypt them, then perform some basic aggregations on them using python and pandas.
 The data files contain mocked data supporting a fictitious company’s email program.